MrSoderman/Tiny-6502-Assembler-Disassembler/README.md

 - Multiple * = $xxxx directives are currently unsupported.
 Using multiple base address resets may result in incorrect assembly and disassembly.

-- Labels placed in the middle of instructions are not correctly parsed, leading to incorrect operand address resolution.

 ## Screenshot

 Below is a screenshot demonstrating the assembler in use: